What is diversity?

 - Do they all look alike, sound alike, have the same skills and talents, share the same interests?

 - They might have some similarities (you may all have the same colour hair), but lots of differences too.

 And the great thing about diversity is that it makes the world an interesting place to be, and full of interesting and different people.
 How good is that?

-How boring if everything and everyone was the same.
+How boring if everything and everyone were the same.

 does diversity happen?

-In the 'olden days' people mostly were born, lived and died in the same part of the world.
-They often looked pretty much like other people who lived there, and they probably spoke the same language.
+In the 'olden days' most people were born, lived and died in the same part of the world.
+They often looked pretty much like other people who lived there, shared the same beliefs, wore similar clothes and they probably spoke the same language.

 Nowadays, there is more and more diversity around us because: